 Main benefits: Prevents fungus growth, preserves ingredients, creates antibacterial formulas.

 How often can you use it: Methylparaben is found in many daytime and nighttime products.
 As such, it can be used multiple times per day.

 Works well with: Since methylparaben lengthens the 'shelf-life' of ingredients, dermatologists say that it works well with all ingredients.

 Methylparaben is one of the most popular preservatives in beauty products and food items.
-According to the National Library of Medicine, the ingredient occurs naturally in a handful of fruits—like blueberries—though it can also be created synthetically.
+The ingredient occurs naturally in a handful of fruits—like blueberries—though it can also be created synthetically.
 It's found in everything from cream cleansers and moisturizers to primers and foundations and helps these products maintain their effectiveness.
 Rabach says that it's chock-full of anti-fungal and antibacterial properties, which work wonders to extend the shelf life of skincare, haircare, and cosmetic products.

 Benefits of Methylparaben

 Methylparaben is used to preserve the formula of a skincare product and is therefore not directly beneficial to the state of your skin's health.

 - Prevents fungus growth: Thanks to its antibacterial properties, Rabach says that methylparaben is a preservative that is added to many creams and cosmetic products to prevent fungus from growing.